LMP1200H: Neoplasia

 Oral presentations of assigned papers (50%)

-Original papers from selected areas will be used for student presentations and discussions.
+Original scientific papers from selected areas will be used for student presentations and discussions.
 During the course, each student will present two original papers with each presentation being assessed by coordinator.

 Participation in discussions (20%)